jmakino/clop-crystal/README.md

     a= options.eps

-and a has the type Float64.
+and a has the type Float64 (determined at the compile time).

 ## Structure of the option description text